addyosmani/backbone-fundamentals/README.md

 When using Jasmine, you'll be writing suites and specifications (specs).
 Suites basically describe scenarios whilst specs describe what can be done in these scenarios.

 Each spec is a JavaScript function, described with a call to ```it()`` using a description string and a function.
-The description should describe the behaviour the particular unit of code should exhibit and keeping in mind BDD, it should ideally be meaningful.
+The description should describe the behaviour the particular unit of code should exhibit and--keeping in mind the goals of BDD--should be written in a straightforward and meaningful way.
 Here's an example of a basic spec:

 ```javascript
 it('should be incrementing in value', function(){